 Rabbit Hemorrhagic Disease

 In 2020, Rabbit Hemorrhagic Disease Virus 2 (RHDV2), a virus that causes the notifiable foreign animal disease, Rabbit Hemorrhagic Disease (RHD), was detected for the first time in wild hares and rabbits in the United States.
-In August 2022, RHDV2 was detected for the first time Pennsylvania in a domestic rabbit facility in Fayette County.
-RHD poses a threat to the Commonwealth's cottontail rabbit and snowshoe hare populations, and as such, the Pennsylvania Game Commission is taking proactive measures to mitigate that threat.
-In September 2022, the Game Commission established Pennsylvania's first RHD – Disease Management Area (DMA) that covers roughly a 5 mile radius around where RHD was detected in a domestic rabbit facility.
+In August 2022, RHDV2 was detected for the first time in Pennsylvania in a domestic rabbit facility in Fayette County.
+RHD poses a threat to the commonwealth's cottontail rabbit and snowshoe hare populations, and as such, the Pennsylvania Game Commission is taking proactive measures to mitigate that threat.
+In September 2022, the Game Commission established Pennsylvania's first RHD – Disease Management Area (DMA) that covered roughly a 5-mile radius around where RHD was detected in a domestic rabbit facility.
+After no additional cases of RHDV2 were identified for 12 consecutive months, RHD-DMA#1 was dissolved in September 2023.

 RHD Management Plan

-The Game Commission endeavors to protect the Commonwealth's cottontail and snowshoe hare populations, as well as the habitats they call home.
-In April 2022, the Board of Game Commissioners voted to adopt a Plan that outlines actions that will be taken to reduce the likelihood of the disease reaching Pennsylvania as well as to guide agency decisions related to RHD in the Commonwealth.
+The Game Commission endeavors to protect the commonwealth's cottontail and snowshoe hare populations, as well as the habitats they call home.
+In April 2022, the Board of Game Commissioners voted to adopt a disease management plan that outlines actions that will reduce the likelihood of RHD reaching Pennsylvania as well as guide agency decisions related to RHD in the commonwealth.
+This

 What is RHD?

 RHD is a foreign animal disease, meaning it is not typically found in the United States and is of high concern to domestic and wild animal health.
 RHDV2 is one of two viruses that can cause RHD; it is a highly pathogenic and contagious calicivirus affecting hares, rabbits, and closely related species.
 RHDV2 was first identified in domestic rabbits in France in 2010 and since then, it has been responsible for mass die-offs in wild hare and rabbit populations in several countries including the United States.
-As of August 2022, RHDV2 has been designated by the USDA as endemic to wild lagomorph populations in many western States.
+As of August 2023, RHDV2 has been designated by the USDA as stable-endemic to wild lagomorph populations in Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, and Wyoming.

 How does RHDV2 spread?